Colleges & Trade Schools in Vermont

 According to Think Vermont, a few other sectors that are significant to the state economy include:

-Manufacturing: Approximately 1,200 manufacturing firms employ almost 30,000 Vermont residents.
+Manufacturing: Approximately 1,100 manufacturing firms employ over 28,000 Vermont residents.
 They're engaged in making food, clothing, machinery, electronic components, chemical products, and more.

-Information technology: This sector comprises almost 65,000 workers who collectively earn over $6 billion in wages each year.
-And tech jobs are expected to expand by 7.5 percent annually between 2014 and 2022.
+Software & technology: This sector comprises almost 65,000 workers who collectively earn over $6 billion in wages each year.
+Tech and STEM-related jobs are expected to have thousands of openings over the next decade.

 Insurance and financial services: National Life Group is headquartered in Vermont.
 Firms like Morgan Stanley and Edward Jones also have a presence here.
-About 900 financial services firms support over 11,400 jobs in the state.
+Over 1000 financial services firms support over 8,000 jobs in the state.

-Renewable energy: Six percent of all jobs in Vermont are connected to the clean energy sector.
+Renewable energy: This state's clean energy sector supports close to 19,000 jobs.
 Vermont has the highest concentration of solar jobs in the U.S.

 Careers Related to the Industries Above